seidelsi/docs/api/dca/callbacks.md

 <tr>
   <td>onsubmit_callback</td>
   <td>Is executed when a back end form is submitted.
 Allows you to e.g. modify
-      the form data before it is written to the database (used to calculate intervals in the calendar extension).</td>
+      the form data after it is written to the database (used to calculate intervals in the calendar extension).</td>
 </tr>
 <tr>